Healthy Minds and Bodies are the foundation of Healthy Learners!

 COVID 19 Infographic Pack

 The page includes a bit.ly link to their data table for these infographics.
+The dashboard of information on the site is updated daily.

 On 31 December 2019, WHO was informed of a cluster of cases of pneumonia of unknown cause detected in Wuhan City, Hubei Province of China.
 WHO is closely monitoring this event and is in active communication with counterparts in China.